-PolyOne's Board of Directors currently consists of eleven Directors.
+PolyOne's Board of Directors currently consists of ten Directors.
 Each Director serves for a one year term and until a successor is duly elected and qualified, subject to the Director's earlier death, retirement or resignation.
-The Board met nine times during fiscal year 2001.
+The Board met eight times during 2002, the calendar year being PolyOne's fiscal year.
+PolyOne's independent Directors meet regularly in executive sessions chaired by the chairperson of the Compensation and Governance Committee.
+The Board conducts an annual self-evaluation.

-${\tt A}$ shareholder who wishes to suggest a Director candidate for consideration by the Nominating and Governance Committee must provide written notice to the Secretary of PolyOne in accordance with the procedures specified in Regulation 12 of PolyOne's Regulations.
+A shareholder who wishes to suggest a Director candidate for consideration by the Compensation and Governance Committee must provide written notice to the Secretary of PolyOne in accordance with the procedures specified in Regulation 12 of PolyOne's Regulations.
 Generally, the Secretary must receive the notice not less than 60 nor more than 90 days prior to the first anniversary of the date on which we first mailed our proxy materials for the preceding year's annual meeting.
 The notice must set forth, as to each nominee, the name, age, principal occupations and employment during the past five years, name and principal business of any corporation or other organization in which such occupations and employment were carried on, and a brief description of any arrangement or understanding between such person and any others pursuant to which such person was selected as a nominee.
 The notice must include the nominee's signed consent to serve as a Director if elected.
 The notice must set forth the name and address of, and the number of PolyOne common shares owned by, the shareholder giving the notice and the beneficial owner on whose behalf the nomination is made and any other shareholders believed to be supporting such nominee.

-The ten nominees for election as Directors for terms expiring in 2003 and a description of the business experience of each nominee appear below.
+The nominees for election as Directors for terms expiring in 2004 and a description of the business experience of each nominee appear below.
 Each of the nominees is a current member of the Board.
 The reference below each Director's name to the term of service as a Director includes the period during which the Director served as a Director of The Geon Company ("Geon") or M.A.
 Hanna Company ("M.A.
 Hanna"), each a predecessor to PolyOne.
-James K. Baker, a current member of the Board, is not seeking re-election.
-The Board has decided to reduce the size of the Board, and effective with Mr. Baker's retirement after this year's Annual Meeting, the Board will consist of ten Directors.